 BCIA requires certificants to complete 48 hours of accredited continuing education across each 4-year period that their Biofeedback, HRV Biofeedback, Neurofeedback, or Pelvic Muscle Dysfunction certification is valid.
 All recertification applications require completion of a minimum of 3 hours of ethics or professional conduct course work as part of the CE requirements.

 There are many ways to earn continuing education credits for recertification.
 All courses must be accredited and blueprint relevant.
 BCIA uses the term accredited to refer to courses offered by universities who are regionally accredited, approved by a national professional health care organization such as the AMA, APA, etc., or BCIA accredited.

 BCIA Options: There are several ways to gain continuing education.
-BCIA offers 2 different options:
+BCIA offers 3 different options:

+- Attending a webinar, either live or viewing the recorded session, and taking a short quiz.
+Please refer to this helpful FAQ page for more information.
 There are 2 types of webinars: The Clinical Update Series provides information on a specific topic of interest and provides 90 minutes of accredited CE.
 The Mentoring webinars provide 60 minutes of accredited ce for those who are looking for recertification credits.
 New applicants will earn 1 contact hour and 2 case conference presentations toward their certification requirements.

-Membership Organizations: Both AAPB and ISNR offer accredited ce at their annual meetings and both may offer the opportunity of purchasing recordings for any topics you may have missed.
+Membership Organizations: Both AAPB and ISNR offer accredited CE at their annual meetings and both may offer the opportunity of purchasing recordings for any topics you may have missed.
 AAPB offers webinars.

 State/Regional/National Professional Associations: Many of those organizations offer accredited ce to help you maintain licensure.
 Should you find a course that is accredited by your licensing board and if the topic fits into the appropriate blueprint, this is an excellent way to gain ce for both your license and for your recertification.